daeleelife/lswebhomework3/README.md

 My name is: dae

-I like to:
+I like to: learn new skill

-I'm learning:
+I'm learning: git hub

 ```